-As a member of the Football Federation of Australia (FFA) Appeals Committee and as Deputy Chair of the Disciplinary and Ethics Committee (formerly the FFA Dispute Resolution Chamber) since approximately 2008, Anthony has been involved in the determination of disputes concerning grievances that have arisen between the FFA, Member Federations, Clubs, and Players under the FFA Grievance Resolution Regulations, some of which have involved players and coaches of international repute.
+As a member of the Football Federation of Australia (FFA) Appeals Committee and as Deputy Chair of the Disciplinary and Ethics Committee (formerly the FFA Dispute Resolution Chamber) since approximately 2008, Anthony has been involved in the determination of both disciplinary and commercial disputes that have arisen between the FFA, Member Federations, Clubs, and Players some of which have involved players and coaches of international repute.

 As the Chairman of the Football NSW (FNSW) Appeals Tribunal since 2012, Anthony has been involved in the determination of disputes concerning grievances that have arisen between FNSW, Members of FNSW, Clubs and Players under the FNSW Grievance and Disciplinary Regulations.